 You can configure when and how to show the notifications based on the minimum risk level.
 For example:

-• Really Simple SSL Dashboard on Low-risk.
-This means the block progress on the dashboard of Really Simple SSL will be used to show a notification for ALL risk levels.
+- Really Simple Security Dashboard on Low-risk.
+This means the block progress on the dashboard of Really Simple Security will be used to show a notification for ALL risk levels.

-• Site-wide, admin notification on High-risk.
-This will show an admin notification for High-risk AND Critical vulnerabilities
+- Site-wide, admin notification on High-risk.
+This will display a site-wide admin notification for High-risk AND Critical vulnerabilities

 Components